aaronpkelly/aaronpkelly.github.io/_posts/investing.md

 Warren Buffet:
 - If you don't find a way to make money while you sleep, you will work until you die
 - Stocks have always tended to take an escalator up and an elevator down
+- Buy fear, sell greed

 Aaron Kelly:
 - you will never know your tolerance to risk until you come face-to-face with a bear

 Unknown:
 - the cobbler has the worst shoes
-- Mighty oaks from little acorns grow
+- mighty oaks from little acorns grow

 # Keep in mind